Avoid These 401(k) Plan Mistakes to Improve Your Retirement Savings

 Taxes may be another limitation.
 While you may enjoy current benefits from before-tax contributions and tax-deferred earnings, you will have to pay taxes at your ordinary income tax rate when you withdraw the funds.
 For some retirees that can push them into higher tax brackets where as much as 85% of their social security benefits are taxed.
 Knowing what they know now in terms of retirement income taxation, many retirees would probably have chosen a different accumulation strategy that included allocating more of their retirement contributions among post-tax accounts that generate tax-favored capital gains or a Roth IRA for its tax-free withdrawals.

 Make no mistake, 401(k) plans are an essential and powerful retirement savings tool.
 However, your plan is but one component of an overall financial strategy that needs to consider your pre-retirement and post-retirement objectives along with the tax implications that can impact both.
-To achieve the optimum outcome from your retirement savings efforts, you should meet with your financial advisor to ensure your plan is properly integrated with your overall financial plan.
+To help pursue your outcome from your retirement savings efforts, you should meet with your financial advisor to ensure your plan is properly integrated with your overall financial plan.

 *Assumes the individual saves until age 67, lives through age 93, and generates a rate of return of 5.5%.